bambooforest/life_of_p/README.md

 contrastively encode all of the segments within the language.
-For example in the table above, if a language contains /p/ and /b/, we can consider `periodicGlottalSource` necessary for encoding the phonological distinction between the words ‘pad’ and ‘bad,’ which only differ in terms of the voicing, i.e., vocal chord vibration.
+For example in the table above, if a language contains /p/ and /b/, we can consider `periodicGlottalSource` necessary for encoding the phonological distinction between the words ‘pad’ and ‘bad’, which only differ in terms of the voicing, i.e., vocal chord vibration.

 In other work, we have developed an algorithm for identifying which